itavero/homebridge-z2m/docs/devices/index.md

 </style>

 # Device support
-This page lists the devices currently supported by Zigbee2MQTT v1.30.4 (which depends on zigbee-herdsman-converters v15.0.100).
+This page lists the devices currently supported by Zigbee2MQTT v1.31.0 (which depends on zigbee-herdsman-converters v15.13.1).
 Using an automated script, we have checked which HomeKit Services (and Characteristics) would be created for each of these devices.
 That way you have some kind of idea of what kind of devices are supported.

-Currently there are **2772 supported devices** for which homebridge-z2m will expose at least one HomeKit service.
+Currently there are **2861 supported devices** for which homebridge-z2m will expose at least one HomeKit service.
-Unfortunately there are still 94 devices that are not (yet) supported by this plugin, but are supported by Zigbee2MQTT (and expose more than just a _link quality_).
+Unfortunately there are still 95 devices that are not (yet) supported by this plugin, but are supported by Zigbee2MQTT (and expose more than just a _link quality_).

 ## A
 <div style="clear:both" />
 <span class="vendor">[A-OK](index.md#a-ok)</span>
 <span class="vendor">[Acova](index.md#acova)</span>
 <span class="vendor">[Acuity Brands Lighting (ABL)](index.md#acuity_brands_lighting_abl)</span>
+<span class="vendor">[Adaprox](index.md#adaprox)</span>
 <span class="vendor">[ADEO](index.md#adeo)</span>
 <span class="vendor">[AduroSmart](index.md#adurosmart)</span>
 <span class="vendor">[Airam](index.md#airam)</span>